trychlos/pwix-field/README.md

     Because the `name` key is optional when defining a field, then not all field's are retrievable by this method.

+- `Field.Set.extend( <Array|Object> )`

+    Extends the `Field.Set` set with the provided fields definitions, as an object, or an array of objects, where each object has following keys:

+    - `where`: where to insert the specifications, can be:

+        - `Field.C.Insert.AFTER`
+        - `Field.C.Insert.BEFORE`

+    - `name`: the column reference name to be inserted after or before, must be already defined.

+    - `fields`: an array of field definitions.

 - `Field.Set.toForm()`

     Returns an ordered list of columns definitions suitable to [Forms](https://github.com/trychlos/pwix-forms/) setup.